 Trademark opposition filings are submitted to the USPTO’s Trademark Trial and Appeal Board (TTAB) in response to published (applied for but yet-to-be registered) marks.
-In an opposition, you explain how the registration of the published mark in question would damage your own mark.
+In an opposition, you explain how the registration of the published mark in question would cause harm.
 If the TTAB agrees with you, the published trademark’s registration will be halted.
 Initiating a new opposition proceeding comes with specific requirements, including a $600 filing fee.

 - Sending a cease and desist letter

 If a trademark similar to yours enters the scene, a common course of action is to send a cease and desist letter.
 The letter will outline the ways in which infringement has occurred and your demands for stopping the infringement.